raulh39/cmake_example/README.md

 # What

-In this repo, I will be providing examples of how I believe modern CMake should be used.
+In this repo, I will provide an example of how I believe modern CMake should be used.

 Most of the information is drawn from the book "Professional CMake: A Practical Guide," in its 19th edition, which is geared towards CMake 3.30.